withastro/docs/src/pages/en/guides/cms/storyblok.md

 In your Storyblok space **settings**, click on the **Webhooks** tab.
 Paste the webhook URL you copied in the previous section.
 Finally, hit <kbd>Save</kbd> to create the webhook.

-Now, whenever you publish a new blog post in Contentful, a new build will be triggered and your blog will be updated.
+Now, whenever you publish a new story, a new build will be triggered and your blog will be updated.

 ## Official Resources